 Note: The telephony feature may be unavailable or limited due to your booked plan, organization settings, role on an organizational level, and / or technical requirements.

 Prerequisites and Basics

 - Screen sharing (screen icon): You can share your screen with other users.
-This function can only be used by one person at a time.

 Who can use the telephony and where?

-1:1 telephony (included in all plans):
+1:1 telephony (available in all plans):

 => 1:1 telephony guide